ch4zm/interesting-blaseball-games/Readme.md

 interested in exploring game data, people who are brainstorming about lore for their team, and people who are looking for a starting point for developing their own blaseball tool.

-## I want to open a pull request to add feature X!

-No.

-Adding more views and more filters will make this tool more complicated and less fun, so if you have different questions about this data set, try building a tool of your own using this repository as a template.

-At the core of this program is a simple idea: bundle a data frame with a few filters, give the user the ability to apply different filters using command line flags, and pass the final data frame through a nice table viewer.

-There are no tests.
-There is no Travis CI.
-There is no linting.
-This library is not a fancy espresso machine, it's a pour-over cone filter.

 ## Future work